 Wonderful.
 What a way to show Cam and me - eleven and thirteen, respectively - how to feel pride about the colorful fibers that wove all that was Nicol - our new heritage.
 I left Cam bent over in hysterical laughter while I went into the cabin.
-I was relieved that Grandma didn't see the state our cabin was in: backpacks, people's clothes, water toys, and garbage all over the place.
+I was relieved that Grandma didn't see our cabin in that state: backpacks, people's clothes, water toys, and garbage all over the place.
 And some teenaged guy with red hair lay passed out on our couch.